jmacwhyte/sqlez/README.md

 	SkipEmpty: true})
 ```

 `InsertInto` also has this feature, which will allow your SQL database to populate columns with default values if you don't want to set them.
-Enable it by passing `true` to `InsertInto`'s third parameter (`skipEmpty`).

 ### Storing Go types that don't have a database counterpart
 Sometimes you may want to store a type of data that exists in Go but doesn't have a related database type--for example, a map, slice, or populated struct.
 SqlEZ makes this possible by converting those datatypes to JSON and storing them as a string in your database.
 Simply give an item in your struct a field label of "dbjson" (followed by the column name) and sqlEZ will automatically convert your data type to and from JSON when moving data into/out of the database.
 Maps will automatically be converted to JSON strings, even if you don't specify the "dbjson" tag.